 - Sunday // 5 pm – midnight

-The graphic design computer lab is located in the Frank Creative Art Center and houses an array of equipment essential for the professional production work of graphic design.
-The lab consists of 20 Macintosh workstations, black &white laser printers, two color laser printers, scanners, and a large-format color inkjet plotter.
-Each computer contains a complete Adobe Font Library, Adobe Design Premium Suite (InDesign, Photoshop, Illustrator, Flash, Dreamweaver, QuarkXPress, Audacity, among many other state-of-the-art applications.
-The equipment in the lab is updated every three years with the latest hardware.
-Software updates occur more frequently.
+The graphic design computer lab and classrooms are located on the second level of the recently completed Phase II of the Center for Contemporary Art.
+The space houses an array of equipment essential for the professional production work of graphic design.
+The computer lab consists of 20 iMac workstations, black & white laser printer, two color laser printers, scanners, and a large-format printer.
+Each computer contains a complete Adobe Font Library, the Adobe Creative Suite and other state-of-the-art applications.

 Photography/Computer Imagery is housed in the Center for Contemporary Arts and includes a group darkroom, professional studio, and a computer lab.